-If you’re like most Toyota owners, you love your vehicle.
+If you’re like most Toyota and Lexus owners, you love your vehicle.
 It goes far past basic transportation, and almost becomes part of the family – You take pride in keeping it clean, and staying on top of routine maintenance, and think twice before loaning it out to friends.
-Toyota is one of the most reliable vehicle brands on the road, and those who don’t own a own one simply don’t get it.
+Toyota is one of the most reliable vehicle brands on the road, and those who don’t own one simply don’t get it.
 So when it comes time to bring it in for service, make sure your mechanic understands the obsession as well.
-Lets take a look at some of the common customer questions we have encountered over the years while providing Toyota service and repair at Highline Car Care in beautiful Mesa, AZ
+Let’s take a look at some of the common customer questions we have encountered over the years while providing Toyota service and repair at Highline Car Care in beautiful Mesa, AZ

-What Scheduled Service Does My Toyota Need?
+What Scheduled Services Do Toyota & Lexus Need?

 Toyota’s are reliable creatures, and they will run as long as you would like them to(with a little love).
 Here are come common maintenance items you will encounter along the way:

 - Oil Change Service – Most Toyota vehicles prior to 2012 require this every 5,000 miles.
 Newer Toyota cars and trucks require a long life 0W20 synthetic oil that is good for up to 10,000 miles.

 - Tire rotation service – It is necessary to swap your tires front to rear (and vise versa) every 10,000 miles to keep them wearing evenly

 - Wiper blades – This overlooked item needs to be replaced just about as often as it rains here in Mesa.
 The summer heat is pretty rough on these little guys.